|La Peyre||Self Catering||Saturday||5||10||6||One day bed in master bedroom|

 Lounge: Large flat screen tv with satellite receiver, dvd player and dvds.
 Wi-fi Free.

 Pool area: Stereo.

-Ample private parking for 5-6 cars to the front of the house/gites.
+Ample private parking for 5-6 cars on gravel to the rear of the house/gites.

 Suitable for large families and groups of friends.